jpsmith5/boldpy/docs/quick-start.md

 ### Looper-Based Workflow (Alternative)

-If you are familiar with PEPATAC or PEPPRO, you can use looper to run the full pipeline automatically rather than executing each step manually:
+You can use looper to run the full pipeline automatically rather than executing each step manually:

 ```bash
 # Templates live in pipeline/examples/ — copy and edit for your experiment